-Health benefits of collagen: Adding collagen to your diet may benefit your health in numerous ways, including improving joint pain and metabolism.
+Do you know about the health benefits of collagen?
+Adding collagen to your diet may benefit your health in numerous ways, including improving joint pain and metabolism.
 This guest post from Naturally Healthy Concepts explains how.You might know collagen from high-priced skin products and facial treatments, but did you know that adding collagen to your diet can benefit your health?
 Collagen can do much more than improve the appearance of your skin.

 In fact, collagen is the most abundant protein in our bodies and plays a key role in the health of our skin, joints, intestines, liver, heart, and metabolism.
 Protecting collagen becomes more important with age, as we lose up to 50% of our collagen by age sixty.